How I Make Money Blogging at EdgeofDavid.com

 So let me break down the income and how I plan on making money blogging with this website and how to make money blogging in general if you're curious.

-- Display ads
+• Display ads

-- Affiliate marketing
+• Affiliate marketing

-- Selling products
+• Selling products

-- Email list
+• Email list

-- Sponsored content
+• Sponsored content

-- Subscriptions
+• Subscriptions

 Display advertising

-Display advertising is simply running an advertising network.
 YouTube has the partner program and with a website, you have a wide range of networks to join.

 The AdSense program is a good start and with their auto ads updated it may actually be quite viable now, but I've had the best success with Media Vine.
-You do have a minimum of of 50K visitors per month to apply however so it's not for low traffic blogs.

 Select content to run ads

 With any ad network, you want to look at your website from a holistic approach and run ads on the pieces of content where it makes sense.
-Content, where it makes sense, is where there is no clear affiliate offer, or offer for your email list or product.
+Content, where it makes sense is where there is no clear affiliate offer, or offer for your email list or product.

 Most of the content I publish here is decent for running ads because there is no relevant product tie-in.
 Like where I wrote on why hell is when you meet the person you could have been.

-What affiliate offer is there to make?
-Literally nothing.
-So running ads is ideal if we're looking at monetization optimization.
+So running ads are ideal for this type of content if we're looking at monetization optimization.

 In short, if you're getting organic traffic to a piece of content with a clear affiliate offer then don't run ads on those pages.
 Like my "books for men" page is monetized with Amazon Associates so any ads distract from the main offer I have on that page.